jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 sudo rpm -iv https://corretto.aws/downloads/latest/amazon-corretto-8-x64-linux-jdk.rpm
 ```

 You can download a .deb or .rpm file from the Vivaldi browser website: [https://vivaldi.com/download/](https://vivaldi.com/download/ "Vivaldi.com") Vivaldi is a new browser from the team that brought us Opera browser.
 The packages are not available in APT or RPM, you download the .deb or .rpm. file directly and install through dpkg in Ubuntu's case.
 In the command below we will introduce the install command or the ```-i``` flag, which stands for __install__.

-> __Example Usage:__
+#### RPM Package example

 ```bash
 # Download URL at: https://vivaldi.com/download/